LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 <br>

-The column representing the outcome of interest (victimisation present), shows the adjusted standardised residual is −12.61 for the ‘not at all common’ category.
+The column representing the outcome of interest (victimisation present), shows the adjusted standardised residual is -12.61 for the ‘not at all common’ category.
 That is the largest residual for the DV.
-The expected count under the null hypothesis in this cell is much higher than the observed count.
+The expected frequency under the null hypothesis in this cell is much higher than that of the observed.

 <br>
 <br>